 Food and drink

-The Novotel Bangkok Suvarnabhumi Airport has eight restaurants and bars, with different opening times and accommodating most tastes.
+The Novotel Bangkok Airport has eight restaurants and bars, with different opening times and accommodating most tastes.
 Room service is also available.

 I took advantage of the Happy Hour at the Splash Pool Bar with a final cocktail before heading home.
 In the evening, I dined at Kinsen, the hotel’s Japanese restaurant.
 The food and service were perfectly fine but unremarkable.